chedjou03/aws-bootcamp-cruddur-2023/journal/week3.md

 - was able to log into cruddur with the AWS cognito user
 - was able to sign up a user throught crudder sign up page
 - was able to confirm a user throught the cruddur confirmation page with the code recieved by email
+- was able to implemente the password recovery

 ---